vitalab/vitalab.github.io/article/_posts/2020-01-16-connectome-factorization.md

 - They claim to be the first "complete data driven approach for extracting brain connectomes"
 - Unclear how they choose the number of streamlines
+- Unclear how they choose to focus on a single bundle